-Discrete trial training (DTT) is a highly-structured training technique that involves a trainer instructing an individual on the autism spectrum using a series of learning opportunities or ‘trials’.
-Each ‘trial’ has a definite beginning and end, which is why they are described as ‘discrete’.
+Discrete trial training (DTT) is a highly-structured training technique that involves a trainer instructing an individual with autism using a series of learning opportunities or 'trials'.
+Each 'trial' has a definite beginning and end, which is why the technique is described as 'discrete'.

 The trainer begins each trial with a short, clear instruction or a question.
 The trainer may also prompt the learner, showing him how to respond correctly to the instruction or question.

 If the learner does what the trainer wants, she will immediately reward him.
-For example, she may praise him or allow him to have something he wants or likes.
+For example, she may praise him or allow him to have something he wants.
 If the learner does not do what the trainer wants, she will repeat the instruction or try a slightly different approach.